Tepezza Hearing Loss Lawsuit

 The government is stepping deeper to protect patients.
 The FDA has updated Tepezza’s warning to include strong language that Tepezza might inflict severe and irreversible auditory damage.

-What we saw in the Elmiron litigation is lower settlement amounts if the patient continued to use the drug after the new warning.
-So should you stop taking the drug to protect your future Tepezza lawsuit?
+What we saw in the Elmiron litigation was lower settlement amounts if the patient continued to use the drug after the new warning.
+So, should you stop taking the drug to protect your future Tepezza lawsuit?
 Your health is more important than your lawsuit.
-You should be talking to your doctor about what is the best course.
+You should talk to your doctor about the best course of action.

 June 19, 2023: On June 28, 2023, the new Tepezza class action MDL judge will hold the first status conference with all parties and their attorneys.
-The meeting will be the first opportunity for Judge Durkin to become familiar with the litigation and develop his plan for collectively managing the Tepezza hearing loss lawsuits.
+The meeting will be Judge Durkin’s first opportunity to become familiar with the litigation and develop his plan for collectively managing the Tepezza hearing loss lawsuits.
 Judge Durkin will also explain how he will select individual lawyers to serve on the plaintiffs’ steering or executive committee for the litigation.

 June 5, 2023: It is official.
 There is now a new Tepezza class action lawsuit against Horizon Therapeutics USA Inc. The lawsuit alleges that the company failed to warn about potential hearing loss and tinnitus caused by their thyroid eye disease drug, Tepezza.
 The MDL Panel has consolidated the cases, and Judge Thomas M. Durkin of Chicago will preside over this class action (technically not a class action but an MDL).